 We’re all sitting on the edge of our seats waiting for Starlink to be revealed.
-So check back here to see if a launch date or sign-up link has been announced.
+So check back here to see if a launch date has been announced.

 Recap: Will Starlink satellite internet service be good?

 We’re all eager to see whether Starlink lives up to the hype, but the Air Force beta test that saw download speeds around 600 Mbps looks promising.
 To recap, here are some of the key points we know or can guess at so far:

 - When will Starlink internet be available?
 Right now, the earliest date is mid-2020 in the US and Canada.
 You can get a head start and sign up to be a beta tester when Starlink becomes available in your area.

 - How many Starlink satellites are in orbit?
 As of August 10, 2020, 595 Starlink satellites are in orbit.

 - How many Starlink satellites will be in orbit when the launches are done?
 SpaceX has filed requests to launch a total of 42,000 satellites so far.